Colm Mulcahy: Legacy of Martin Gardner

 Mulcahy was a friend of longtime Scientific American columnist Martin Gardner during the last decade of Gardner's life.
-Mulcahy is a mainstay of Gathering for Gardner (Vice-President 2016-2020, Chair 2021-present), an organisation formed to honour the wide-ranging contributions made by the celebrated mathematician, skeptic, magician, philosopher, and writer.
+Mulcahy is a mainstay of Gathering 4 Gardner (Vice-President 2016-2020, Chair 2021–2024), an organisation formed to honour the wide-ranging contributions made by the celebrated mathematician, skeptic, magician, philosopher, and writer.
 Usually shortened to G4G, it first met in 1993 and since 1996 meets every two years.
 In 2013 he created the official Martin Gardner site, and in 2013–2014 he chaired the Martin Gardner Centennial Committee.
 Mulcahy has been particularly active in promoting an associated series of meetings known as Celebration of Mind, also inspired by the works of Gardner.
 These days there are over 100 of these latter events every year, all around the world.

 Irish mathematicians and mathematics

 Mulcahy frequently writes about the culture and history of mathematics in Ireland.
 He is active in both Maths Week Ireland, the world's largest mathematics outreach program, and the Irish Mathematical Society.
 He is the creator and curator of the Annals of Irish Mathematics and Mathematicians, which chronicles four centuries of mathematical activity in Ireland, and has hosted monthly blogs since September 2016.
 This is now sponsored by Maths Week Ireland, which has produced annual Irish Mathematics Calendars since 2016.